CurlsandCode/game_library/README.md

     $ rails s

 If everything is installed correctly you should see an output notifying you that rails is running locally.
 Copy http://localhost:3000 and paste it into your browser window.
 From there you are free to play around and make your own list!

+# How to contribute

+If you'd like to contribute to this project please either flag an issue with this repository or fork and clone the repo to your local machine.
+Make the changes, push to your fork, and submit a pull request.